mahendrabhandarkar/ksfinalb/Standards.md

 Coding Standards:
 1. Use of Pure Javascript instead of JQuery, etc. Use Javascript handlers with catch errors.
 2. Create Fallback method for WebClient API.
 And use onErrorResume method in fallback.
 3. Use HtmlUtils.htmlEscape() or OWASP Java Encoder to prevent malicious scripts.
 XSS attack.
+Use Spring Boot Available Utilities functions.
 4. https://www.baeldung.com/java-maven-owasp-dependency-check -- check CVSS report
 5. https://www.baeldung.com/spring-security-block-brute-force-authentication-attempts Brute Force Attempt, Implement Rate-Limit
 6. X-Frame-Options or Content-Security-Policy header added.